 Functionality

-Figure 3 shows a block diagram of the eFEXL1Topo.
-The various aspects of eFEX L1Topo functionality are described in detail below.
+Figure 3 shows a block diagram of the L1Topo.
+The various aspects of L1Topo functionality are described in detail below.
 Implementation details are given in section 6.

-A block diagram of the eFEX L1Topo module.
+A block diagram of the L1Topo module.
 Shown are the real-time and readout data paths.
 With the exception of the L1A, control and monitoring signals are omitted for simplicity.

 Real-Time Data Path